RachaelDias/RachaelDias/README.md

 **RachaelDias/RachaelDias** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:
+-3 years of business intelligence and data warehousing experience with technologies such as Teradata and IBM DataStage.

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...